NaomiMizrahi/Skin-Lesion-Segmentation/README.md

 | Exp 2      | EfficientNet-B0 + U-Net++ + PreProcessing|90.84%|83.22%|
 | Exp 3      | EfficientNet-B0 + U-Net + CBAM        |92.83%|86.61%|

----

-## Data

-This project uses dermoscopic images from the **HAM10000** dataset and related research sources.
-The dataset itself is **not included** in this repository.

 ## Conclusion